rttools/hodmin/README.md

 Hodmin - HOmie-aDMIN
 ======================

-Hodmin is a tool to administrate Homie-devices (esp8266-based microcomputers with Homie-firmware: [Homie])
+Hodmin is a tool to administrate Homie-devices (IOT, esp8266-based microcomputers with Homie-firmware: [Homie])

 Hodmin enables you to administrate your Homie-devices via command-line-interface (CLI).
 It consists of some scripts to wrap homie-administration in some handy commands.
 If needed, these commands can be used within your own scripts, so interaction with Homie-devices is very flexible.
 Hodmin does not communicate with a homie-device directly.
 It instead uses your MQTT-broker to pull / push informations from / to a device.